 The Addiction Fellowship program includes assessment and treatment of dual diagnosis patients, multiple case conferences, psychopharmacology medical clinics, and didactic seminars on all major aspects of addiction.

 The program includes a scholarly requirement, as well as numerous opportunities to be involved in the research of addiction.
 Patients seen in the program cover a range of socioeconomic diversity.
 There is also substantial opportunity to teach psychiatric residents and Dartmouth medical students.

 The program treats patients with addiction disorders through the Intensive Outpatient Program at Dartmouth-Hitchcock Medical Center (DHMC), patients in residential rehabilitation at the VA Medical Center (VAMC), Buprenorphine Clinics at both facilities, as well as inpatients treated for alcohol withdrawal in both institutions

-- Fellows spend one morning a week working with pain fellows for twelve weeks at DHMC.
+- Fellows spend one day a week working with the pain management team for six weeks at the VAMC.

 - Fellows spend thirteen half-days working with the director of the local methadone maintenance program at Habit OPCO, a federally licensed opioid treatment center.